The Physics Of Bungee Jumping

 However, for illustrative purposes this energy loss will be ignored, and we shall apply conservation of energy to determine how far the bungee jumper falls, based on his initial position before jumping.

-The physics of bungee jumping for this analysis is set up using the schematic shown below.
+This analysis is set up using the schematic shown below.
 Once more we are ignoring friction, air resistance, and the relatively small mass of bungee cord at the bottom of the bend.

 is the (unstretched) length of the bungee cord